Using deep Residual Networks to search for galaxy-Ly{\alpha} emitter lens candidates based on spectroscopic-selection: Machine Learning, CNNs and ResNet

-In our study, we try to use Machine Learning (ML) to find gravitational candidates based on spectroscopic-selection technique.
-Spectrum is one dimensional sequence and has local correlation.
-Therefore, we use one dimensional CNNs to built the model, because CNNs shows good performance in distinguishing the input with local correlation.
-We also want to guarantee the accuracy of our selections by increasing the depth of the CNN models, therefore, we adopt the ResNet model to prevent "degradation" problem and reduce the difficulty of training.
-In fact, before the final choice of ResNet, we have tried several "plain" networks (e.g., LeNet; AlexNet), but they are difficult to convergence in our work.
+In our study, we use Machine Learning to find gravitational lens candidates based on spectroscopic-selection.
+Spectrum is one dimensional sequence that has local correlations.
+We use one dimensional CNNs to build the Machine Learning model because CNNs have good performance in distinguishing the inputs with local correlations.
+In order to prevent the ``degradation" problem of deep networks and reduce the training difficulty, we adopt the ResNet model to our study.
+In fact, before the final choice of ResNet, we have tried several ``plain" networks (e.g., LeNet; AlexNet), but they are difficult to converge in our study.